GeoscienceAustralia/earthsci/README.md

 >**Important:**
 >
->`EarthSci` is still under development and is not intended for use in any production environment.
+>`EarthSci` is still under development.
+We encourage you to try it out, but if you choose to use it in a production environment you do so at your own risk.
 >
 >Development is ongoing - stay tuned!
 Feel free to help out and shape the direction of the platform.
 >